Skip to main content

 • To see unsubscribed subscriptions, use the Export CSV of Players API.

-Segments larger than 80,000 total users may have an estimated size, instead of a precise count, in order to calculate them quickly.
-To get the most accurate numbers, see the message report stats after sending the message.
+Segments larger than 80,000 total users may show an estimated size rather than a precise count for performance.
+For the most accurate numbers, see the message report stats after sending the message.

 • Tracked: Consumable purchases made while the OneSignal SDK is active.